mehotkhan/mehotkhan/README.md

-# Ali Zemani

  Welcome to my GitHub profile! a Full Stack Web Developer born in April 1990, with over 16 years of experience.
 I am driven by a relentless passion for Open Source, cutting-edge web technologies, and innovative development practices.
 My expertise spans a broad spectrum of modern tools, frameworks, and architectures that enable me to build scalable, secure, and high-performance web applications.

 ## About Me